Whenever we get a chance to walk the Camino del Norte, we can’t wait to visit Bilbao.

 2. The Seven Streets

-The Old Town in Bilbao is know as Casco Viejo (The Seven Streets).
-These streets are jam packed with personality, and really capture the character of Old Bilbao.
+The Old Town in Bilbao is known as Casco Viejo (The Seven Streets).
+These streets are jam-packed with personality, and really capture the character of Old Bilbao.
 Take a break and chill out in one of the traditional Basque cafes or restaurants.

 The two theatres in Bilbao, The Arriaga Theatre and The Campos Eliseos Theatre stare across the river at each other.
 They are glorious to view from a distance, and you can also catch some great shows inside!

-El Ensanche is an upmarket neighbourhood, that is located on the west of the City.
-The wide streets of El Ensanche are lined with old town houses.
+El Ensanche is an upmarket neighborhood, that is located on the west of the City.
+The wide streets of El Ensanche are lined with old townhouses.
 This is a shoppers metropolis, home to famous fashion house brands.
 Try to be conservative with your credit card, as some of the fashion is as irresistible as it is expensive!

-It’s not often that a football club makes a CaminoWays.com list but the heritage of Athletic Bilbao is admirable to say the least.
-The club have managed to stay at the top of Spanish football despite limiting themselves to only employing Basque players since 1912.
-This celebration of Basque Nationalism is testament to the club and its community.
+It’s not often that a football club makes a CaminoWays.com list but the heritage of Athletic Bilbao is admirable, to say the least.
+The club has managed to stay at the top of Spanish football despite limiting themselves to only employing Basque players since 1912.
+This celebration of Basque Nationalism is a testament to the club and its community.

 A cable car, Bilbao Funicular, takes you from the city to Artxanda Lookout.
-This vantage point towers 250 metres above the city, allowing you to spot all the sites we’ve listed from a birds eye view.
-The green mountainous backdrop should be another remainder that the trail awaits you.
+This vantage point towers 250 metres above the city, allowing you to spot all the sites we’ve listed from a birds-eye view.
+The green mountainous backdrop should be another reminder that the Camino trail awaits you.